Christmas Breakfast Quiche

 Instructions

 • Preheat oven to 400 degrees.
 Bake pie shell for 7 minutes.
-If using a frozen pie shell, let it stand at 10 minutes at room temperature before baking.
+If using a frozen pie shell, let it stand for 10 minutes at room temperature before baking.
 Let cool.

 An empty partially baked pie crust

-• Brown sausage and drain excess grease.
+• Brown sausage in a large skillet and drain excess grease.
 Stir in dried cranberries.

 Browned sausage and dried cranberries in a skillet